- Discover Rome on a Small-Group E-Bike Tour

 From here, the route takes you into Piazza del Campidoglio, designed by Michelangelo, and offers breathtaking panoramic views from Colle Capitolino.
 That’s a highlight for many, especially those who love art and architecture.

 Then it’s on to Piazza Navona, famous for Bernini’s Fountain of the Four Rivers and street artists.
 It’s lively and beautiful, a perfect place to soak in Rome’s vibrant street life.
-Many reviews rave about how much ground the tour covers, with guides providing engaging commentary on each stop.
+Many reviews love how much ground the tour covers, with guides providing engaging commentary on each stop.

 Finally, the Pantheon provides an impressive peek at one of Rome’s best-preserved ancient monuments.
 Although tickets aren’t included, just viewing its façade and understanding its history from the outside is worthwhile.